elizetavares/elizetavares.github.io/_pages/publications.md

 * 2017 Palmer Prize for Best New Essay in Early Drama Archival Research, Medieval and Renaissance Drama Society / [citation](http://themrds.org/award/2017-palmer-award-best-new-essay)
 * 2016 Prize for Research in the Humanities, Illinois Humanities Research Institute / [citation](https://hri.illinois.edu/history/humanities-research-prizes#2015-16)

-'[Claire Kens Well: Appropriation and Itinerant Performance in *Outlander* Onscreen](/assets/pdf/research/2016-outlandCH.pdf)', *Outlander’s Sassenachs: Essays on Gender, Race, Orientation, and the Other in the Novels and Television Series*, ed.
-V. Frankel, 31-43 (McFarland & Company, 2016)

 '[The Chariot in *2 Tamburlaine*, *The Wounds of Civil War or Marius and Scilla*, and *The Reign of King Edward III*](/assets/pdf/research/2016-chariotNQ.pdf)', *Notes & Queries* 63, no. 3 (2016-07-14): 393-96, doi: [10.1093/notesj/gjw145](https://doi.org/10.1093/notesj/gjw145)

 '[A Tale of Two Shrews: Recovering the Repertory of the Lord Pembroke’s Players](/assets/pdf/research/2015-shrewsJWO.pdf)', *Journal of the Wooden O* 14 (2015-08-01): 84-95, doi: [10.17613/b968-a398](https://omeka.li.suu.edu/ojs/index.php/woodeno/article/view/213)

-### Forthcoming

-with D. Fallow, 'John Shakespeare’s Muckhill: Ecologies, Economies, and Biographies of Communal Waste in Stratford-upon-Avon, c.
-1550–1600', *Shakespeare Quarterly*
+## Chapters

-'Alive in the (Early) Modern Repertory', [*Early Modern Liveness: Mediating Presence in Text, Stage and Screen*](https://www.bloomsbury.com/uk/early-modern-liveness-9781350318472/), eds.
-D. Rosvally and D. Sherman (Bloomsbury, 2023-01)
+'Alive in the (Early) Modern Repertory', [*Early Modern Liveness: Mediating Presence in Text, on Stage and Screen*](https://www.bloomsbury.com/uk/early-modern-liveness-9781350318472/), eds.
+D. Rosvally and D. Sherman (forthcoming)

 'Playing Companies and Repertories', [*The Arden Handbook to Shakespeare and Early Modern Drama*](https://www.bloomsbury.com/uk/arden-handbook-of-shakespeare-and-early-modern-drama-9781350161856/), eds.
-M. M. Dowd and T. Rutter (Bloomsbury, 2023-01)
+M. M. Dowd and T. Rutter (forthcoming)

-'"On pleasures past, and dangers to ensue": Site-Specific Violence and the Post-Renovation Rose Repertory', Special Issue: Props in Repertory, *Shakespeare*

 'Cham’s Beard and Tartar’s Bow: Staging Mongolia after the Elizabethan Repertory', *Reprints and Revivals of Renaissance Drama*, eds.
-E. Price and H. Newman (Cambridge UP)
+E. Price and H. Newman (forthcoming)

 'Fistfights and Sacrifice: Troupe Dynamics, Transformation, and Shakespeare Offstage', *Slings & Arrows: Performing Shakespeare as Canada*, eds.
-K. Wright and D. Moore (U of Toronto P)
+K. Wright and D. Moore (forthcoming)

+'[Claire Kens Well: Appropriation and Itinerant Performance in *Outlander* Onscreen](/assets/pdf/research/2016-outlandCH.pdf)', *Outlander’s Sassenachs: Essays on Gender, Race, Orientation, and the Other in the Novels and Television Series*, ed.
+V. Frankel, 31-43 (McFarland & Company, 2016)

 ## Fora

+with L. Johnson and E. MacLeod, eds., 'Special Issue: Props in Repertory' (forthcoming)

 with L. Johnson, eds., 'Issues in Review: Playing in Repertory', *Early Theatre* 25, no. 2 (in press)